AdobeDocs/campaign-web.en/help/v8/direct-mail/gs-direct-mail.md

 # Get started with direct mail deliveries {#gs-direct-mail}

+>[!CONTEXTUALHELP]
+>id="acw_homepage_welcome_rn1"
+>title="Direct mail"
+>abstract="The Direct mail channel is now available for use in workflows and standalone deliveries.
+Use the Direct mail offline channel to create, personalize and generate an extraction file, and share it with your direct mail providers to send mail to your customers."
+>additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/release-notes/release-notes.html" text="See release notes"

 Direct mail is an offline channel that allows you to produce files to mass deliver personalized letters to your customers such as postcards, flyers, or catalogs.